shiika-lang/shiika/doc/guide/src/classes.md

 end
 ```

-For convenence, this can be written as:
+For convenience, this can be written as:

 ```sk
 class Book